 This is a free app to display and run eWriter eBooks.
-To view eWriter eBooks, your just need to install the viewer app, available from the Microsoft Store (recommended for Windows 10).
+To view eWriter eBooks, your just need to install the viewer app, available for Microsoft Windows and MacOS 11.

-eWriter Viewer Setup for Windows 10, 8, 7, Vista and Windows XP
+eWriter Viewer Setup (32 Bit) for Windows Vista and Windows XP

 eWriter creates portable websites in a single compact Windows file with an integrated server and viewer.
 You don't need to make any changes to your site.
 You just point the eWriter program to the folder containing your HTML and other source files and it packs everything into the portable single-file version.